Benefits of Hydrotherapy for Pregnant Women

 - Helps your diaphragm, which changes during pregnancy.

-Julh, Andersen, Andersen and Olsen have researched the benefits of aquatic activities in pregnancy.
+Julh, Andersen and Olsen have researched the benefits of aquatic activities in pregnancy.
 According to them, “Women who used hydrotherapy had less risk of babies with birth defects.
 Also, they had less risk of premature births.”

 Recommendations for hydrotherapy for pregnant women